eecs-autograder/autograder-full-stack/docs/production_first_steps.md

  * Move the .json oauth file to ./autograder-server/autograder/settings/oauth2_secrets.json
  * Update `OAUTH2_SECRETS_FILENAME=oauth2_secrets.json` in ./autograder-server/_prod.env

+### Configure SMTP Server
+In order for submission email receipts to work, you must set up an SMTP server that all of your servers can access on the network.
+Uncomment and update the following environment variables in ./autograder-server/_prod.env to point to your SMTP server:

+`EMAIL_HOST`: The hostname for the SMTP server.
+`EMAIL_HOST_PASSWORD`: The password for the SMTP server.
+Leave commented out if there is no password.
+`EMAIL_HOST_USER`: The username for the SMTP server.
+`EMAIL_PORT`: The port for the SMTP server.
+`EMAIL_FROM_ADDR`: The "from" address for submission email receipts.
+Defaults to "admin@autograder.io".
+Change this to an email address you control.

 ### (Optional) Tune Resource-limit Environment Variables
 Depending on how many servers you are using for deployment and the specs of those servers, you may wish to adjust the resource limits placed on Docker